ykteh93/TensorFlow_Beginner/README.md

 # TensorFlow_Beginner
 Classifying handwritten digit with MNIST dataset

-This purpose of this project is to understand the foundation of forward and backward propagation of neural network.
+This purpose of this project is to understand the foundation of forward and backward propagation in neural network.

 Note: The accuracy is not the main purpose here, therefore the accuracy in all files is only slightly above 90%.